-WMPC owns and operates a Bunker C-fired power station with installed capacity of 112-MW and net capacity of 100 MW located in Zamboanga City, Zamboanga Peninsula in Western Mindanao.
+WMPC owns and operates a Bunker C-fired power plant with installed capacity of 112-MW and net capacity of 100MW located in Barangay Sangali, Zamboanga City, Zamboanga Peninsula in Western Mindanao.
 It was operated as a merchant plant after WMPC's 18-year BOO arrangement with the NPC expired in December 2015.
 The company was incorporated on March 15, 1996.

-WMPC has an existing 50-MW PSA with Zamboanga City Electric Cooperative, Inc. (ZAMCELCO) and has been registered with the WESM as a direct member starting April 23, 2020.
-WMPC has been issued an Ancillary Services (AS) Certificate by the NGCP effective from September 20, 2023 to September 19, 2025.
+WMPC has an existing 50-MW PSA with with Zamboanga City Electric Cooperative, Inc. (ZAMCELCO) and has been registered with the WESM as a direct member starting April 23, 2020.
+WMPC has been issued an Ancillary Services (AS) Certificate by the NGCP effective from September 20, 2023, to September 19, 2025.
 WMPC has a five-year ASPA with NGCP beginning April 26, 2019, for 50-MW non-firm Dispatchable Reserve, and Reactive Power Support and Blackstart Support Services.